ashishvinayak/ashishvinayak.dev/about.markdown

 Hi, my name is Ashish.
 I am a computational scientist living between Wuppertal and Berlin in Germany.

-Besides doing multiphase simulations, I interest myself in software development and climate science.
+Besides modeling fluid simulations, I interest myself in software development, climate science and bouldering.
 Additionally, I like exploring hidden interests like Jekyll.

 These pages are under construction.

-You can contact me via Xing, LinkedIn and Instagram at the moment.
+You can contact me via Xing, LinkedIn and Instagram.